BloomTech-Labs/Labs26-Apollo-iOS-TeamA/README.md

 ## Apollo Product README

-Apollo Product its a software product tool to help leadership guide the vision and delivery of the team.
+Apollo is a software product tool used to help leadership guide the vision and delivery of the team.

 ## Description

 Most software team management software focuses on task management instead of vision alignment.
 Apollo is focused on leading with vision, and supporting a team by unblocking them rather than by managing flow of tasks.

-Apollos MVP product is a basic survey tool - similar to Geekbot.
+Apollo's MVP product is a basic survey tool - similar to Geekbot.

 The survey asks the leader a series of questions, and then shares the response with the team and asks them to answer a new series of questions in response to the leader's post.